 Visitation or Wake

-Most cultures an event before the funeral that enables family members to mingle with visitors who want to express their condolences.
+In most cultures, mourners have an event before the funeral that enables family members to mingle with visitors who want to express their condolences.
 Often the casket or urn is in the receiving room with the family.
 Sometimes the casket is open for anyone who wishes to view the deceased.
 Wreaths and flower arrangements that have been sent for the funeral are often on display in this room.

 Speak in soft tones and avoid outbursts of any kind of emotion.
 A few tears are understandable, but if you begin to sob, excuse yourself and leave the room.